How I transformed a small toy chest with faux bone inlay

 We don’t have a lot of options when it comes to stencils in South Africa, and I could not find a bone inlay stencil.
-I also don’t own a circuit, but I have some friends in the signage industry who helped me out with a custom-made vinyl stencil.
+I also don’t own a Cricut, but I have some friends in the signage industry who helped me out with a custom-made vinyl stencil.
 I designed the stencil, and they cut the design for me.
-So the process I followed, would be similar to that of a vinyl stencil made on a circuit.
+So the process I followed, would be similar to that of a vinyl stencil made on a Cricut.
 My stencil had three layers: the backing, the vinyl sticker and transfer paper.

 Make sure your stencil is the correct size and then fix it in place with masking tape on the one edge.
 Use this masking-taped edge as a hinge and lift your stencil– and then slowly peel off the backing.
 The masking tape will ensure your design stays in the right position.
 After you’ve removed the backing, slowly lower the vinyl back down to ensure as little as possible bubbles.

 With the transfer paper still attached, smooth out any bubbles with a scraper or credit card.
 Then you can slowly remove the transfer paper as well as the masking tape.
 Go over your vinyl stencil once more with your fingers, to make sure it has well adhered to the surface.

 Step 3: Paint the faux bone inlay pattern

 I did not want to buy a stencil brush or sponge, so I used an old dish sponge that I cut into squares.
 This also means that you do not have to clean them – just throw it away when you are done.
 Just make sure the dish sponge is completely dry before you start painting.